hellms/dell-democenter.github.io/Module_3.md

 ![Approve Certificates](image-7.png)

-Now we  would be ready to add the new
+Now we  would be ready to add the vCenter as an PPDM Inventory ( Asset ) Source